-Spinal stenosis is a narrowing of the spaces in the spine, or backbone, where the spinal cord is located.
-It puts pressure on the spinal cord, which in turn causes pain and disruption to some body functions.
+Spinal stenosis is a narrowing of the spaces in the spine, or backbone, where the spinal cord is.
+It puts pressure on the spinal cord, which can cause back pain, weakness in the arms or legs, and balance problems.

 More to Know

-Because spinal stenosis is usually caused by the degeneration (the breaking down, or deterioration) of bones, disks, and ligaments during the aging process, it mostly affects people over the age of 50.
-In younger people, the condition is usually a result of a genetic disease that affects bone and muscle development, like scoliosis and Paget's disease.
-Some people may be born with the defect while others suffer a spinal injury that causes it.
-Tumors can also lead to spinal stenosis.
+In younger people, it's usually due to a genetic disease that affects bone and muscle development, like scoliosis.
+Some people may be born with the defect while others had a spinal injury that caused it.
+Some tumors also can lead to spinal stenosis.

-To treat spinal stenosis, a doctor might recommend a variety of medications, physical therapy, and steroid injections; for severe cases, surgery can increase space in the spinal area and relieve pressure.
-At-home treatments like over-the-counter pain medications, hot or cold packs, and using a cane or walker also might help.
+To treat spinal stenosis, a doctor might recommend medicines, physical therapy, and steroid injections.
+For more serious cases, doctors can do surgery to increase space in the spinal area and relieve pressure.
+At-home treatments like over-the-counter pain medicines, hot or cold packs, and using a cane or walker also might help.

 Keep in Mind

-With proper treatment and some changes in lifestyle, many people with spinal stenosis can remain active for many years.
+With the right treatment and some lifestyle changes, many people with spinal stenosis can remain active for many years.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.